JordanAnthonyKing/japanese/japanese.md

 Who is the actor?
 It&rsquo;s not Sakura, she&rsquo;s marked by は.
 It&rsquo;s not the &rsquo;someone&rsquo; as they&rsquo;re marked by に.
 The bag is the actor of the sentence, the bag *did* &rsquo;got&rsquo;.

 What is に doing here? に marks the ultimate target of an action.
 So what is the target of getting stolen?
-To whome is the stolen item going?
+To whom is the stolen item going?
 It is the &rsquo;someone&rsquo; who stole it.

 Note: Cure Dolly uses a *push-pull* analogy here, which I think is unnecessary.

-<a id="orgc991bf6"></a>
+<a id="org2583dae"></a>

 ## The nuisance receptive